 The truth is, the Charge RN role is a position that many nurses may not proactively seek.
 Clinical nursing education typically does not prepare bedside nurses for supervisory responsibilities.
-Many hospitals still have no formal program to prepare nurses for this “promotion”, although this is changing.
-There is now increased awareness within health systems that a lack of role clarity and management skill leads to inefficiency and job dissatisfaction.
-When a nurse is frustrated with a first leadership experience, it is possible she stops pursuing those roles.
+Many hospitals still have no formal program to prepare nurses for this “promotion.”
+But now there is increased awareness within health systems that a lack of role clarity and management skill leads to inefficiency and job dissatisfaction.
+And when a nurse is frustrated with a first leadership experience, it is possible she stops pursuing those roles, at a time when we need nurse leaders more than ever.

-Here are 6 reasons to budget for Charge Nurse development in 2020:
+Here are 6 reasons to budget for Charge Nurse development:

 Make sure the role is clear, and has clear expectations